ryangithubaccount/fantasy_basketball_calculator/README.md

 score was calculated with a 60% weight to the last year and 40% weight to the year before that.

 ## Implementation
-These calculations were published in a web app at 'xiaoda.pythonanywhere.com'.
-The files for the web pages can be found in '/templates' which holds a collection of html files.
-They were implemented using 'flask_app.py'.
+These calculations were published in a web app at 'fantasybasketballcalculator.pythonanywhere.com'.
+The files for the web pages can be found in templates/ which holds a collection of html files.
+The functions and templates were rendered using 'flask_app.py'.